 If you notice a sudden change in your vision, you should have your eyes examined by an eye health professional as soon as you can.
 Your optometrist will refer you to an ophthalmologist for further tests and examinations of they suspect AMD.
 If your sight changes very quickly then you can attend the Accident and Emergency department at your nearest hospital.

-Unfortunately there is currently no way to treat dry AMD.
-There is some evidence that vitamins can help with the condition and there are many clinical trials under way.
+Unfortunately, there is currently no way to treat dry AMD.
+There’s some evidence that vitamins can help with the condition and there’re many clinical trials underway.

 Until about 10 years ago, there was no effective treatment for wet AMD, but now it can be treated with regular injections of drugs such as Eylea or Lucentis into the eye.
 It is treated on the NHS with a group of medications called anti-vascular endothelial growth factor (anti-VEGF) drugs.
 These drugs block the growth of new blood vessels and reduce the leakage of fluid from existing vessels.
 This improves sight substantially in about a third of patients and prevents further deterioration of vision in about 95% of cases.
 The effects of the drugs last only one to two months, so people need frequent injections.

-There are some exciting recent developments in the treatment of wet AMD.
-Twelve NHS CCGs in the North East are offering patients Avastin, a cheaper alternative to the current licensed drugs.
+Furthermore, there’re some exciting recent developments in the treatment of wet AMD.
+Twelve NHS CCGs in the North East are offering patients Avastin, a cheaper alternative to the currently licensed drugs.